dany-fedorov/caught-object-report-json/README.md

 Integration by monkey patching the exported class is not pretty, but this is the only way I found to make it work.

-This method keeps all the processing that is done by `winston` for the error object, but it replaces the `message` prop on the resulting JSON with an extended report instead of message + stack that `winston` uses by default.
+This method keeps all the processing that is done by `winston` for the error object, but it replaces the `message` prop on the resulting JSON with an extended report instead of error message + stack that `winston` uses by default.

 This is the string that `winston` gives by default for this example.